AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 ### Add New Expense

-- Write the function to fetch the game status.
+- Write the function to add a new expense.

-- Find the comment `// step 3 - Add a New Expense using Smart Contract` on same file.
+- Find the comment `// step 3 - Add a New Expense using Smart Contract`.

 - Replace the existing **`addNewExpense`** function with this code snippet: